fjarri-attic/oldi-hero-translation/hero_en.md

 "Open up, sleepyheads!" the low voice of the driver rolled across the land like a thunder, and the young man looked scaredly at Thelem, who shrugged his mighty shoulders, as if stretching before a fist fight.
 "Hey, you're going to oversleep the city!
 Hurry up!"

 "You're going to have to wait until morning," Philid informed him sharply **[a better expression?]** from the wall.
-"Order of basileus [6] Creon - not to let anyone into the city until dawn.
+"Order of basileus[^6] Creon - not to let anyone into the city until dawn.
 That clear?"

+[^6] The ruler of the city.
+An analogue would be a grand prince.

 "Come on, didn't you recognize me, Philid?"